ABCD-EDU/textra-messaging-app/README.md

 ## Starting Information
 **First, make sure to set the project's SDK and Language level to both java version "11.0.9" and 11 - Local variable syntax for lambda parameters**

+## Project Setup
+1. Create a JavaFX Project inside Intellij.
+2. After successfully creating the project, go into VCS and create a Git repository.
+(Same directory as project)
+3. Go ahead and click Git and select Manage Remotes.
+4. Get the HTTPS clone link of our repository and add it as one of our remotes.
+5. Go to Git again and click Fetch then Pull.

 ### How to add JavaFX and JDBC Drivers lib
 #### JDBC